kernelci/kernelci-core/doc/collection-test.rst

 runner and the API.
 They all have pros and cons.

 .. note::
-    If you send (POST) multiple times the same request to register a test suite with the same values, multiple test suites will be registered.
-To update a test suite perform a PUT request.
+    If you send (POST) multiple times the same request to register a test group with the same values, multiple test groups will be registered.
+To update a test group perform a PUT request.
 The same principle applies to the other test resources.

 Register Test Cases One at the Time
 ***********************************

-In the following example, the user first registers the test suite obtaining its ``test_suite_id``.
+In the following example, the user first registers the test group obtaining its ``test_group_id``.

-She then runs all her test cases, and as soon as the first result comes back, she registers the test case using the ``test_suite_id`` value.
+She then runs all her test cases, and as soon as the first result comes back, she registers the test case using the ``test_group_id`` value.
 The last step is repeated for all the **N** test cases she runs.

 .. image:: images/test-user-case0.svg